 If you have some of your basic rate tax band left, have sufficient profits in your company and for whatever reason, you don’t want to pay yourself a dividend at that time, you’re able to declare a dividend immediately payable, if you intend to take the cash at a later date.
 This means you can fully utilise your tax allowances year on year, as it ensures the dividend falls into a specific tax year.

-Don’t forget that as of 6 April, the new £5,000 dividend tax was introduced.
+Don’t forget that as of 6 April 2016, the new £5,000 dividend allowance was introduced and still applies for 2017/18.
 It’s worth taking at least £5,000 in dividends, as this amount is tax free, regardless of which tax band you fall into.
+We will review the level of dividend allowance available and amend this as necessary.
 Use our new dividend calculator to find out how much you’ll pay in dividend tax this tax year.

 Question 2: How often should you pay yourself dividends?
 What are the dangers of monthly payments looking like disguised salary?